dosh-project/dosh/README.md

-To build, change to a directory where this file is located, and run this commands: mkdir build cd build cmake -G "Visual Studio 12 Win64" ..
+To build, change to a directory where this file is located, and run this commands: mkdir build cd build cmake -G "Visual Studio 15 Win64" ..

-And then Build.
+Then Build within Visual Studio.